Previous destination planning projects

-The project engaged Stafford Strategy to produce an independent Destination and Investment Framework report.
-This included key recommendations for the village, national park and other attractions along SH73.
-The recommendations were made using objective expertise in, and detailed reviews of, the market need and listening to feedback gathered through community and stakeholder interviews and discussions.
+Stafford Strategy was engaged to produce a Destination and Investment Framework.
+This report made recommendations for the village, national park and other attractions along SH73.
+The recommendations were made based on an assessment of market needs, and feedback from the community and stakeholders.

-The report indicates that Arthurs Pass and the journey along SH73 could, with the right investment and co-ordination, play a far more significant role in providing benefits for both conservation and South Island tourism – including a role in supporting the West Coast’s economic recovery.
+The report indicates that, with the right investment and co-ordination, Arthurs Pass Village and the SH73 visitor journey couldprovide more benefit to both conservation and South Island tourism – including a role in supporting the West Coast’s economy.

 Read the report

 Next steps would be to review the proposals from conservation and iwi / hapū perspectives.
 Funding for any next steps is constrained, so DOC continues to progress planning work for some of the report recommendations for public conservation land.

 Te Manahuna Ki Uta is a long-term, multi-partner, strategic visitor plan led by Mackenzie District Council.
 The Basin is recognised as a World Heritage Area, International Dark Sky Reserve and an Outstanding Natural Landscape.

 For Ngāi Tahu, it is a significant cultural landscape, home to Aoraki, where tīpuna live and provide an unbreakable connection to the past.
 The council worked together with Papatipu Rūnaka, DOC and other agencies on DMP for Te Manahuna/Mackenzie Basin.

 Visit Te Manahuna Ki Uta - Destination Mackenzie | Mackenzie District Council to view the plan.